jhumelsine/jhumelsine.github.io/_posts/2026-06-05-ai-and-developer.md

 Eventually I learned [Design Patterns and software architecture principles](https://jhumelsine.github.io/table-of-contents#design-patterns-and-architecture).
 Once those concepts clicked in my head, I realized I had been approaching software incorrectly for years.

-The difference became obvious during one particular feature I designed shortly afterward.
+The difference became obvious during one particular feature I designed shortly afterward learning Design Patterns.

 The product architect completely respecified the feature between releases.
 It was almost a 180-degree shift in direction.

-I reviewed my UML design and realized something important.
+I reviewed my UML class design and realized something important.
 Some parts of the design could simply be discarded.
 Other parts represented reusable infrastructure and remained completely intact.

-I designed new classes implementing the revised behavior and plugged them into the existing structure without difficulty.
+I designed new classes implementing the revised behavior and plugged them into the existing design without difficulty.

-If I had not invested effort into modularity and separation of concerns, the feature likely would have required a complete redesign and reimplementation from scratch.
+If I had not invested effort into a modular design with separation of concerns, the feature likely would have required a complete redesign and reimplementation from scratch.

 That was the moment I truly understood the value of architecture.
 Software engineering is not just about building systems that work.